RRIL97/Graphics-Scene-Editor/README.md

 #### Mesh Options
 - load a new oject from file , the object will appear at (0,0,0)
 #### Theme Options
-- choose between 4 different themes - Daylight,Ocean,River and Mountains
+- choose between 4 different themes (cubemaps) - Daylight,Ocean,River and Mountains
+- **(Bonus)** Fog -
-- add a fog to the scene and choose it's density - the fog density is also determinated by the camera zoom (the closer we get the less fog we will see)
+- Add fog to the scene and choose it's density - the fog density is also determinated by the camera zoom (the closer we get the less fog we will see)

 #### Viewing Options
 - Fov slider
 - Orthographic view
 #### Cameras Options
 ##### add/set camera
-- add a new camera - each camera has it own name
+- add a new camera - each camera has it own name and can be choose by the user.
-- set camera - choose the camera for the main scene
+- set camera - choose the camera for the main scene - you can change your camera to any of the cameras that exist and that were added by the user.
-- set camera for right screen - choose the camera for the right screen (for split x option explained later)
+- set camera for right screen - The user can choose the camera that will be used in the right screen  (for split x option explained later)
-- set camera for up screen- choose the camera for the up screen (for split y option explained later)
+- set camera for up screen -  The user can choose the camera that will be used in the up screen  (for split y option explained later)
+-
-This allows the user to view the scene for different angles - even during animation !
+This allows the user to view the scene from different angles - even during animation !
 ##### Camera movment
 - choose path - when pressed 3 balls will appear on screen.Those balls can be used to set the camera movement path.
 - set path - set the choosen path according to the position of the 3 balls .